 World Intellectual Property Organization (WIPO) is a specialized agency of the United Nations which is engaged in policy-making, strengthening cooperation, as well as providing services and information in the field of intellectual property.
 WIPO was established at a diplomatic conference in 1893.
 At present, 193 states are members of World Intellectual Property Organization.
-Mr. Francis Gurry (Australia) takes position of the Director-General of WIPO (until 30 September 2020).
 From 1 October 2020, H.E.
-Mr. Daren Tang of Singapore is appointed as WIPO Director-General.
+Mr. Daren Tang of Singapore was appointed as WIPO Director General.

 The governing bodies are the General Assembly, the Conference and the Coordination Committee.
 The major objective of WIPO is the administration of multilateral international conventions.
 WIPO performs the administrative functions of twenty-six treaties, including Convention on Establishing the WIPO.

 WIPO performs activities aimed to improve the protection of intellectual property worldwide and to harmonize national legislation of member states to international laws and regulations in the field of intellectual property.
 The WIPO performs the administrative functions of the Paris and Berne Unions, provides for technical and legal assistance in the field of intellectual property.
 The Organization collects and disseminates information, conducts researches, ensures the activities on facilitating international protection of intellectual property.

 The Republic of Belarus became a member of the WIPO on 26 April 1970.
 Belarus is a member to 19 multilateral international conventions in the field of intellectual property, operating under the auspices of the WIPO.

 The main areas of cooperation between Belarus and the WIPO are the following:

 - Improvement of national legislation in the field of intellectual property, taking into account the experience and best practices of other countries;